neha-peddinti/comp_neuro/README.md

 Exercises are written in Python, with a few in MATLAB, and involve statistical analysis and visualization using matplotlib.
 Notes are primarily in LATEX (with Ch.
 1 notes in a Jupyter notebook).
 Each chapter has notes, and most have solutions to selected exercises.

+See *call.pdf* for a list of all chapter exercises.
+Data required for the exercises is in the *data* folder of each chapter directory.

 ## Contents

 ### Ch 1.
 Neural encoding I: Firing rates and spike statistics